 In the early nineties an algorithm called ant system was proposed as a novel heuristic approach for the solution of combinatorial optimization problems (Dorigo et al., 1991; Dorigo, 1992; Dorigo et al., 1996).
 Ant system (AS), which was first applied to the traveling salesman problem, was recently extended and/or modified both to improve its performance and to apply it to other optimization problems.
-Improved versions of AS include, among others, ACS (Dorigo & Gambardella, 1997), $\mathcal{MAX}-\mathcal{MIN}$ Ant System (Stützle & Hoos, 1998b), and AS{rank} (Bullnheimer et al., 1997b).
-All these algorithms have been applied to the TSP with varying degree of angeges, but shugge improving ouer AS perfor-
+Improved versions of AS include, among others, ACS (Dorigo & Gambardella, 1997), \mathcal{MAX} - \mathcal{MIN} Ant System (Stützle & Hoos, 1998b), and AS{rank} (Bullnheimer et al., 1997b).
+All these algorithms have been applied to the TSP with varying degree for a second but always improve a second and a second but always improve as a second and a second but always improve a second and a second and a second but always improve a second and a second a second and a second and a second a second and a second a second a second a second and a second a seco